You can choose to maintain your site yourself or hire someone to maintain the site for you.

 - You don’t need to go through a web designer first to update or create new content on your site, so there’s no wait time on sharing timely news or modifying your site’s content.

-- Your site can be maintained from any computer with access to an internet browser.
+- Your site can be maintained from any computer or device with access to an internet browser.

-- You can establish a dialogue with your web users via a system of posts and comments.
+- Establish a dialogue with your followers via a system of blog posts and comments.

 - Your blog posts can be picked up by news feeds and commented on in other blogs, thereby increasing your public impact.

-- With a custom-designed theme, your site need not look a mere blog.
-Take a look at our demo sites and our client portfolio.
+- Take a look at my demo sites and client portfolio.

-- Unless you have a commercial or custom-designed theme, your site looks like a blog.
+- Unless you have a premium or custom-designed theme, your site can look ho-hum or “bloggy”.

-- There is an initial learning curve to working with the WordPress dashboard (however, we provide complete instructions).
+- There is an initial learning curve to working with the WordPress dashboard.

-- A blog can be time-consuming to maintain (writing posts, moderating comments, managing users).
+- If you choose to have a blog on your site, maintaining the blog can be time-consuming (writing posts, moderating comments, managing users).